lohedges/vmmc/README.md

 for converting between orientation formats.

 ## Citing LibVMMC
-If you make If you make use of LibVMMC in any published research please cite the canonical VMMC reference:
+If you make use of LibVMMC in any published research please cite the canonical VMMC reference:

 * Avoiding unphysical kinetic traps in Monte Carlo simulations of strongly attractive particles, S. Whitelam and P.L.
 Geissler,